GAZ-24: 1967–1969

 Development of the GAZ-24 (then called M-24) was mostly finished in 1966, when 12 of the third-series prototypes had been built and their design approved.
 It was unveiled towards the end of 1967.
 Only 32 units were built in 1968, though, primarily for road tests, with another 215 units built in 1969.
 The 1968/1969-built Volgas are often called "preserial" because full-scale manufacturing started only in 1970 (18,486 units built).
 Distinctive features of the first several prototypes were two outside rearview mirrors fixed on the front fenders.
 Most of the preserial and all serial cars got one mirror placed on front left door.

 The GAZ-24 was developed to replace the outdated Volga GAZ-21 developed in the 1950s.
 The new Volga had a longer wheelbase (2800 mm) than the GAZ-21 (2700 mm (106 in), but slightly shorter overall length (4735 mm compared to 4810 mm) and was substantially lower at 1490 mm) compared to 1620 mm.
 Width remained untouched.
 A long wheelbase, boxier styling, bucket seats with lower bases, and a flat roof made the new Volga generously sized inside, with comfortable five- or six-passenger seating.
 The car was designed to last for years in severe road conditions, and its reinforced unibody construction gave the Volga extra weight compared to foreign analogues, yet power steering was not even an option, and it gained the nickname barzha (barge).

-The standard engine was aluminium-block overhead-valve 2445 cc ZMZ-24D inline-four producing 95 PS with one twin-choke carburetor.
-Only a four-speed manual transmission with floor-mounted shifter was offered (though GAZ did prototype an automatic, a column-shift manual, and a three-speed manual with overdrive).
+The standard engine was aluminium-block overhead-valve 2445 cc ZMZ-24D inline-four producing 95 PS with one twin-choke carburetor, an evolution of the ZMZ-21A.
+GAZ prototyped an automatic, a column-shift manual, and a three-speed manual with overdrive, but in the end only a four-speed manual transmission with floor-mounted shifter was offered, fully synchronized unlike its predecessor.
+The brakes were improved with a hydraulic vacuum servo unit as well as an independent parking brake (rather than the GAZ-21's transmission brake).
+Certain features were retained for their proven reliability, like the kingpin front suspension and recirculating ball steering.

 The GAZ-21 trim lines ("standard" and "improved") were dropped, all GAZ-24 Volgas had similar trim.
 No specific options or extras were listed, but standard equipment included self-adjusting power drum brakes with front/rear split brake system, three-wave radio with power antenna, interior safety padding, central armrests (both front and rear), alternator, three-speed windshield wiper and foot-operated windshield washer, heater with defroster, rear window defogger, electric clock, and trunk and engine-compartment lights.
 Early cars had "ribbon" speedometers, with gauges that filled up with red, in a thermometer fashion.
 The interior was available in three colours – red, brown, or light gray.
 Interior colour selection was often in contrast to the color of the exterior.
 Official cars were almost always black outside and red inside.
 The dashboard was made of aluminium and painted in exterior colour, the upper part covered with safety padding and black vinyl.